alanwsmith/typing-rust.alanwsmith.com/src/introduction/status-line.md

   warning will let you know you've drifted away from the example source code

-- I've got a feature on the roadmap to disable the typo catcher.
+- I've got a feature on the road map to disable the typo catcher.
 That'll make playing with the examples more friendly since it won't be throwing the warning at you when you change things